ozguryazilimas/wp-postane/auto-post-thumbnail/readme.txt

 === Auto Post Thumbnail ===
-Contributors: adityamooley
+Contributors: tariquesani
-Tags: Post, thumbnail, automatic, posts, featured image, image, featured, images, admin Requires at least: 2.9.1
+Tags: Post, thumbnail, automatic, posts, featured image, image, featured, images, admin Requires at least: 3.6.1
-Tested up to: 3.6.x
+Tested up to: 4.4.x
-Stable tag: 3.3.3
+Stable tag: 3.4.0

 Automatically generate the Post Thumbnail (Featured Thumbnail) from the first image in post or any custom post type only if Post Thumbnail is not set manually.